-2. Schedule it.
-Build reading time into your daily life.
+Build reading time into your daily life instead of giving it the leftovers.
 Schedule 20 minutes in the morning or an hour at bedtime.
 Read during that 2:00 slump when nothing productive gets done anyway.
 Commit to a book on your commute or with your cup of tea.
 Borrow a tip from the pros and plan a daily reading break.

-3. Track it.
+If you only do one thing, make it this?
 You get what you measure: track your reading, and you’ll make more reading happen.
-Log what you’ve already read and what you want to read, whether you use Goodreads, a moleskine, a customizable journal, or a little $6 one that’s ready to go.
+Log what you’ve already read and what you want to read, whether you use Goodreads, Storygraph, a moleskine, or My Reading Life: A Book Journal.
 Bonus points for star ratings, etc., but a simple list of titles is better than nothing.

-7. Go hands-free.
 Audiobook listeners can read while they drive, paint, walk, run, cook, shop, or tidy up.
 Not every book lends itself to this format, but many titles are even better on audio.
-Get acquainted with your library options, give Audible a free trial, check out this list of favorite titles.
+Get acquainted with your library options, give Libro.fm (2 audiobooks for the price of 1) or Audible (free trial) a try.
+For inspiration check out this list of favorite titles.

-Are you resolved to read more this year?
+Are you resolved to read more?
 Tell us your go-to tips and strategies in comments.